yvvki/bunup/docs/docs/scaffold-with-bunup.md

 # Scaffold with Bunup

 Quickly scaffold modern TypeScript and React libraries in just 10 seconds with Bun.
-Powered by Bunup - the fastest bundler available ⚡️.
+Powered by Bunup - the fastest library bundler available.

 - 🚀 **Instant Setup**: Scaffold, code, edit README, and publish with a single command - with nothing to rename or configure
 - 📦 **Modern**: ESM by default, TypeScript declarations, and optional monorepo support